hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - If the object is supposed to be immutable:
   - Make sure that no object with the given ID exist on the ledger
   - Make sure that no object with the `(name, version, transaction type)` exist on the ledger

-There is no validation that referenced Rich Schema objects (defined by their DIDs) are present on the Ledger.
+- There can be additional validation logic depending on the Rich Schema object type such as checking that referenced objects are present on the ledger.
-This is done so to
-- allow references to objects from other Ledgers
-- simplify the workflow
+This validation can be tricky in case of objects belonging to other ledgers.

 ### Indy Data Manager internal API